-L4.2 The noise limits identified in the above table do not apply at privately owned residences that are: a) identified as residences subject to acquisition or noise mitigation on request within the Project Approval Conditions (09_0182); or

-L4.3 For the purpose of condition L4.2(a) above, those properties identified as residences subject to acquisition or noise mitigation on request within the Project Approval Conditions (PA 09_0182) are:
+- L4.2 The noise limits identified in the above table do not apply at privately owned residences that are: - a) identified as residences subject to acquisition or noise mitigation on request within the Project Approval Conditions (09\0182); or - b) subject to a private agreement, relating to the noise levels, between the licensee and the land owner. - L4.3 For the purpose of condition L4.2(a) above, those properties identified as residences subject to acquisition or noise mitigation on request within the Project Approval Conditions (PA 09\0182) are:

-L4.4 For the purpose of the table above:

-a) Day is defined as the period from 7am to 6pm Monday to Saturday and 8am to 6pm Sundays and Public Holidays;

-b) Evening is defined as the period from 6pm to 10pm;

-c) Night is defined as the period from 10pm to 7am Monday to Saturday and 10pm to 8am Sundays and Public Holidays.

-L4.5 The noise limits set out in the Noise Limits table apply under all meteorological conditions except for the following:

-a) Wind speeds greater than 3 metres/second at 10 metres above ground level.
+- L4.4 For the purpose of the table above: - a) Day is defined as the period from 7am to 6pm Monday to Saturday and 8am to 6pm Sundays and Public Holidays: - b) Evening is defined as the period from 6pm to 10pm; - c) Night is defined as the period from 10pm to 7am Monday to Saturday and 10pm to 8am Sundays and Public Holidays. - L4.5 The noise limits set out in the Noise Limits table apply under all meteorological conditions except for the following: - a) Wind speeds greater than 3 metres/second at 10 metres above ground level.